Andronovo

 with frequent cousin marriages produces more handicapped or malformed

-children (as can be seen by a comparison between native Britons and
+children (as can be seen by a comparison between native Britons

-the worse-afflicted British-Pakistani community, where cousin marriages
+and the worse-afflicted British-Pakistani community, where cousin

-disconnected from Indian caste endogamy.
+can safely be disconnected from Indian caste endogamy.

 That